Submitting scientific papers: online portals

 Once submitted, you cannot change your manuscript.
 You will have to contact the journal’s editorial team.
 If your manuscript is accepted and a revision is required, this will be handled through the portal.
 The corresponding author will receive email alerts from the editor or other members of the editorial team.

-ScholarOne is a platform owned by Clarivate, which offers video tutorials, user guides and FAQs.
+ScholarOne is a submission system owned by Clarivate, which offers video tutorials, user guides and FAQs.
 You can access them here.

 Submitting academic papers with Editorial Manager

 Prepare your files, making sure you are following the guidelines in terms of blinding and including separate files for tables or any other documents that need to accompany your manuscript.

 You might be asked to link your ORCiD account.
 Typically, you will need your manuscript and a separate title page with the names of all authors if the journal uses double-blind peer review.
 Your main documents will have to include an abstract, keywords and references.
 Some scholarly journals might ask to upload images, figures and tables in separate files, removed from the text.
 If the journal uses double-blind peer review, you must anonymise your figures and tables, too.